ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 #### Internal Activities

 The user can execute the Run step with a single mouse click in GUI mode, or a single command in CLI mode.
-For further information, please refer to Running the Project or Executing the Run and Data Validation Steps in CLI Mode.
+For further information, please refer to [Running the Project](#running-the-project) in Chapter 3 or Chapter 4.

-Internally, this process consists of three steps to avoid database object dependencies: the PreSchema, Table & Data, and PostSchema steps.
+Internally, this process consists of three steps to avoid database object dependencies: Initialization, the PreSchema, Table & Data, and PostSchema steps.
 For example, index objects are migrated in the PostSchema step, after the Table & Data step is completed.
 This is because it is usually faster to insert data without an index, than with an index.

 Each step performs the following:

+1. Initialization: To the source database, performs validation of the WHERE clauses recorded in the TableCondition.properties file.
-1. PreSchema: Migrates sequence objects
+2. PreSchema: Migrates sequence objects

-2. Table & Data: Migrates table objects and data
+3. Table & Data: Migrates table objects and data

-3. PostSchema:
+4. PostSchema:
    1. Queue: Migrates queue objects
    2. Constraints: Migrates constraints, namely unique, primary key, foreign key, and check constraints
    3. Index: Migrates index objects
    4. Synonym: Migrates private synonym objects
    5. Procedures, functions, materialized views, views, typesets and triggers: Depends on the database management system and its version

 ### Data Validation Step